 For this Ultimate Club, I do one section with turkey, cheese, and lettuce, and then a second section with bacon, avocado, and tomato.
 It’s pretty great!

 This Version vs. The Classic Club

-The classic version of a club sandwich usually uses deli turkey for ease, but I like roasting my own if I have the time.
+The classic version of a club sandwich usually uses deli turkey or ham for ease, but I like roasting my own turkey if I have the time.
 It’s super tender and more flavorful in my opinion.

 Also, rather than jarred mayo, I like to roast garlic to make a tasty aioli.
 It’s a small upgrade to the sandwich but really makes a difference!